lostintangent/gistpad/README.md

 Furthermore, when you open a page that contains backlinks, the set of backlinks will be displayed at the bottom of the page, including a line preview of the backlink.
 This makes it possible to have pages that don't actually include content themselves, but rather, are simply "topic aggregators" to view the connections between pages in the same wiki.

+#### Embedded Files

+In addition to adding links to pages, it's sometimes valuable to embed the contents of another page directly into a note, so that you can easily read them together.
+To do this, you can use the `![[link]]` syntax, where you'll recieve auto-completion support just like regular links.
+When you use an embed link, the target page's contents will be displayed within the note whenever you view it's markdown preview.

 ## Playgrounds

 If you're building web applications, and want to create a quick playground environment in order to experiment with HTML, CSS or JavaScript (or [Sass/SCSS, Less, Pug and TypeScript](#additional-language-support)), you can right-click the `Your Gists` node and select `New Playground` or `New Secret Playground`.
 This will create a new gist, seeded with an HTML, CSS and JavaScript file, and then provide you with a live preview Webview, so that you can iterate on the code and visually see how it behaves.